Selling Infopreneur dreams

 - Elementor’s free plugin will do the trick.
 You can see it in action on my Free Stuff page.

 - You can also just align images to the left within the page your editing and add hyperlinks to where the content lives on your WordPress site or wherever you are hosting the content.
-This is as elegant as Elementor, but it’s also not as maddeningly complex as Essential Grid.
+This isn’t as elegant as Elementor, but it’s also not as maddeningly complex as Essential Grid.

 Magic Action Box